-Many “minimalists” own very little because they don’t have the money to own more.
+Many people called themselves “minimalists” because they don’t have the money for more possessions.
 Given the opportunity, they might go on a spending spree, or they might stay minimal.
-There’s no way of knowing, because the option isn’t available to them.
+There’s no way of knowing because the option isn’t available to them.

-When you do something, you should do it consciously.
-If you decide to stop eating meat, you should do it because you choose to — because you’ve thought out the pros and cons and weighed the decision carefully — rather than being forced into it due to outside conditions beyond your control.
+When you do something, you should ideally do it consciously.
+If you decide to stop eating meat, you should do it because you choose to, because you’ve thought out the pros and cons and weighed the decision carefully, rather than being forced into it due to conditions beyond your control.

 With no options, there’s no decision.
 With no decision, there’s no purpose.
 With no purpose, there’s less chance you’ll be changing for the better, and in a direction that aligns with your beliefs.